thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 [Solana](https://solana.com/) is a blockchain that promises low fees, fast transaction times, and uses Rust for their on-chain programs.
 A lot of new projects, especially NFTs, are being built on Solana because you can make small transactions without your whole balance being eaten by fees.

-I've worked with several smart contract systems, and Solana is very nice and low friction in several ways, but there are some unique design decisions that I found difficult to understand without a top-level overview of how all the parts interact.
+I've worked with several smart contract systems(1), and Solana is very nice and low friction in several ways, but there are some unique design decisions that I found difficult to understand without a top-level overview of how all the parts interact.

 This article is an attempt to write the motivational overview I with I'd had when I started this project, and share links that were helpful to me.
 I'll give a high level overview of the Solana architecture, and explain the reasons behind common Solana program structure, with concrete examples of working code from my NFT.